alistairrutherford/noiz2-gdx/README.md

 Noiz2 - Vector Shoot Em Up

-This is my orignal port of Kenta Chos esoteric shooter converted to use  LibGDX and my netthreads-libgdx extensions library.
+This is my original port of Kenta Chos esoteric shooter converted to use LibGDX and my netthreads-libgdx extensions library.

 It's very much a work in progress.
-The preferences and difficulty levels are not persisted.
+The preferences and difficulty levels are not persisted yet.

+A word of warning, Kentas code is completely impossible to follow.
+My particular contribution here was to rewrite the bulletml parser and abstract the drawing primitives so you can actually port this to varying platforms.

 Launch view.